jonescompneurolab/hnn-tutorials/optimization/optimization.md

 ### Distal 1 input

 For the distal input, the key parameters were the timing (mean start time and std. deviation) and the layer 2/3 pyramidal NMDA synaptic weight.
-During optimization the value for this weight changed repeatedly, increasing a total of 3000% from 0.004317 to 0.136878.
+During optimization the value for this weight changed repeatedly, increasing 31x from 0.0043 to 0.1369.
 Changing the timing and widening the std. deviation was necessary for matching the minimum and spread of the experimental dipole data at 75 ms. Figure 16 shows the optimized input for proximal 1 with only the three parameters changed for the distal input (layer 2/3 pyramidal NMDA, start time, and start time stdev).
 The RMSE dropped from 18.94 (dashed black line) to 13.55 for the partially optimized configuration (gray line).

 <div style="background-color:rgba(0, 0, 0, 0); margin-top:20px; text-align: center; vertical-align: middle; margin-bottom:40px;">